-Dividend Reinvestment Plan
+Distribution Reinvestment Plan

-The Company's dividend reinvestment plan ("DRIP") provides for the reinvestment of distributions in the form of common stock on behalf of its stockholders, unless a stockholder has elected to receive distributions in cash.
+The Company's distribution reinvestment plan ("DRIP") provides for the reinvestment of distributions in the form of common stock on behalf of its stockholders, unless a stockholder has elected to receive distributions in cash.
 As a result, if the Company declares a cash distribution, its stockholders who have not "opted out" of the DRIP by the opt out date will have their cash distribution automatically reinvested into additional shares of the Company's common stock.
 The share requirements of the DRIP may be satisfied through the issuance of common shares or through open market purchases of common shares by the DRIP plan administrator.

 The Company's DRIP is administered by its transfer agent on behalf of the Company's record holders and participating brokerage firms.
-Brokerage firms and other financial intermediaries may decide not to participate in the Company's DRIP but may provide a similar dividend reinvestment plan for their clients.
-During the year ended December 31, 2023, the Company issued the following shares of common stock under the DRIP:
+Brokerage firms and other financial intermediaries may decide not to participate in the Company's DRIP but may provide a similar distribution reinvestment plan for their clients.
+During the period from April 1, 2022 through December 31, 2022, the year ended March 31, 2022 and the period from January 25, 2021 (Inception) through March 31, 2021, the Company issued no shares of common stock under the DRIP.